 The inmates allegedly climbed into the ceiling and through the ductwork to get out.
 Dobbs says the walls do not extend past the ductwork in the ceiling.

-Dobbs says it was a short distance from where they were at to where the inmates came out from the ceiling.
+Dobbs says it was a short distance from where the inmates were to where they came out from the ceiling.
 He believes it took the inmates about five to 10 minutes to escape.

 "Myself and the previous two sheriffs have fought the design and construction flaws in this jail.
 It's frustrating beyond words," Dobbs said.
 "We have drywall ceilings in a jail.
 That's just unfathomable.
 The walls don't go completely up to the ceiling.
 It just baffles the mind when the jail was being built why there would be these shortcomings," he said.